 Every now and then horror audiences are darkly blessed with a bloodcurdling extravaganza of ghastly sights, frights, and macabre delights!
 Creepshow happens to be one such movie.

-In 1982 fans were treated to a grizzly smorgasbord of chills and thrills, as well as a few delightful kills, as three masters of the macabre combined their unique talents into one film project and thus gave life to fan favorite anthology-masterpiece, Creepshow.
+In 1982 fans were treated to a grizzly smorgasbord of chills and thrills, as well as a few delightful kills, as three masters of the macabre combined their unique talents to give life to what quickly became a fan-favored masterpiece, Creepshow.

-This unholy trinity of spine-tingling spookiness consisted of the unique visions of beloved director George A. Romero (Dawn of the Dead, The Crazies, Martin), a screenplay written by Stephen King (Pet Sematary, The Stand, IT) and was brought to life by special effects legend, Tom Savini (Friday the 13th parts 1 and 4, Dawn of the Dead, From Dusk Till Dawn) and quickly the little project became a cult classic.
+This unholy trinity of spine-tingling spookiness consisted of the gruesome visions of beloved director George A. Romero (Dawn of the Dead, Day of the Dead, Martin), a screenplay written by horror master-storyteller Stephen King (Pet Sematary, The Shining, IT) and was brought to life by special effects legend, Tom Savini (Friday the 13th parts 1 and 4, Dawn of the Dead, From Dusk Till Dawn) and quickly the little project became a cult classic.

 United by their shared love for the old EC comics’ hair-raising library of terror (Vault of Horror, The Haunt of Fear, Tales From The Crypt) Stephen King and our dearly departed George A. Romero unleashed a film spectacular of screams and laughs so fine the Cryptkeeper himself would be proud to regale their spooky triumph.

-It’s a precarious line to balance between scares and comedy, one precious few can pull off effectively, and as in many instances it’s proved how wrong things can go.
+It’s a precarious line to balance between scares and comedy, one precious few can pull off effectively, and as in many instances, it’s proved how wrong things can go.
 Not so with Creepshow.
-It testifies to the one-of-a-kind brilliance that was Romero’s creativity and charming humor.
+It testifies to the one-of-a-kind brilliance that was Romero and King’s creativity and charming humor.

-Creepshow is a fun, fun movie.
-In direct contrast to what we usually anticipate from a horror cinema, this movie uses bright colors and well-timed comedy to deliver its shocks.
-And that’s part of the secret to its appeal.
+At its heart Creepshow is a fun, fun movie.
+In direct contrast to what we usually expect from horror cinema, this movie uses bright colors and well-timed comedy to deliver its shocks.
+And that’s part of the secret to its immortal charm.

 Well not in this house, little mister!
-Poor Billy (Joe Hill) gets his beloved comic and gets the shit slapped out of him.
-Meanwhile, his cranky ol‘ dad promptly tosses the comic straight into the trash as though it was a sack of rotting rat guts, and thus unknowingly sets in motion darkly playful forces beyond human control.
+Poor Billy (Joe Hill) loses his beloved comic and gets the shit slapped out of him.
+Meanwhile, his cranky ol‘ dad promptly tosses the comic straight into the trash as though it was a sack of rotting rat guts, and thus unknowingly sets in motion darkly playful forces beyond his control.

 Five lurking tales of terror await the viewer brave enough to still be found in attendance.
 A wicked pentagram of dripping horrors, of things that don’t want to stay dead (or not until they’ve had their cake at least), and of rightful comeuppance upon some very naughty scoundrels.